 - IQ Air Visual.
 My go-to app as it has no advertisements and all of the essential data in a clean look.

 - Air Quality Live.
 Although not the most detailed app, this is the easiest to understand and provides a great overview of the current AQI.

 There is definitely somewhat of a balance when it comes to AQI apps and you can either opt for more details or a cleaner, easier to use application.
 Personally, I found Air Matters to have the best balance between these two elements.

 This list below is in no particular order and any app on the list will serve you well.
 Rather, it’s just meant as a guideline for anyone looking for the best AQI apps!

-Read More: Best Reusable Respirators for Fine Dust
+Read More: Best Reusable Masks for Fine Dust

 1. IQAir AirVisual

 My go-to app for checking the air quality is the IQAir AirVisual app.
 This app has all of the air quality data that you could want and visualises this data in an easily understandable way.

 I appreciate the fact that IQAir has both an app and a website view, as this allows for easy viewing of the AQI no matter what device you are using.